 Like linen, tropical weight wool is your additional smarter backup for the summer months.
-Although wool has it’s heavy association with the coldness of winter and keeping warm, light weight wool can be labelled an all year thing.
-Reduced in weight and thinner fibres, tropical light weight wool is the lightest of the breathable of fabrics.
+Although wool has a heavy association with the coldness of winter and keeping warm, lightweight wool can be labelled an all year thing.
+Reduced in weight and thinner fibres, tropical lightweight wool is the lightest of the breathable of fabrics.

 How to Wear Tropical Light Weight Wool

-Light Weight Wool is the ideal opt for any garden bbq.
+Lightweight wool is the ideal option for any garden BBQ.
 Easy to dress, when getting the most out of the fabric, go for a full suit.
-While Tropical Light Weight wool is defined and classic for tailoring, it’s also easy to wear when you are wanting to include this year’s trending palette or neutral tones, while being hugely complimenting with other textures.
+While tropical lightweight wool is defined and renowned for tailoring, it’s also easy to wear when you are wanting to include this year’s trending palette or neutral tones while being hugely complementary with other textures.